Last Gasp (Inside No. 9): Production

-"Last Gasp" was inspired by someone Pemberton had seen on children's programme Multi-Coloured Swap Shop who collected apparently empty jars which actually contained air taken from different places.
-The idea, which he considered "bizarre" but "very special", had "haunted" him.
-This gave him the idea of collecting the breath of celebrities.
+"Last Gasp" was inspired by someone Pemberton had seen on the children's programme Multi-Coloured Swap Shop who collected apparently empty jars that actually contained air taken from different places.
+This "bizarre" idea had stayed with him, and inspired the idea of collecting the breath of celebrities.
 The death of Michael Jackson and the death of Amy Winehouse, along with the associated collecting of memorabilia, also served as inspiration.
-For Pemberton, the family and house in "Last Gasp" were very "normal".
-The episode was filmed on location in what director David Kerr called an "utterly freezing" house.
-The finished episode, for Kerr, had a degree of "suburban darkness" in that, though the events unfold in a relatively unremarkable setting, the darker side of human nature is revealed.
+For Pemberton, the family and house in "Last Gasp" were deeply mundane.
+The episode was filmed on location in what the director David Kerr called an "utterly freezing" house.
+The episode, for Kerr, had a degree of "suburban darkness" in that, though the events unfold in an unremarkable setting, the darker side of human nature is revealed.
 At the same time, the characters' arguments lead to humour.
 Shearsmith described "Last Gasp" as like a My Family episode "gone wrong".

-As the format of Inside No. 9 requires new characters each week, the writers were able to attract actors who may have been unwilling to commit to an entire series.
-In addition to Pemberton—who played Graham, the father—"Last Gasp" starred Sophie Thompson as Jan, the mother; Lucy Hutchinson as 9-year-old Tamsin; David Bedella as popstar Frankie J Parsons; Tamsin Greig as Sally, of WishmakerUK; and Adam Deacon as Si, Parsons's assistant.
-It is, so far, the only episode of the programme not to star Shearsmith.
+As the format of Inside No. 9 requires new characters each week, the writers were able to attract actors who might have been unwilling to commit to an entire series.
+In addition to Pemberton—who played Graham, the father—"Last Gasp" stars Sophie Thompson as Jan, the mother; Lucy Hutchinson as 9-year-old Tamsin; David Bedella as the pop star Frankie J Parsons; Tamsin Greig as Sally, of WishmakerUK; and Adam Deacon as Si, Parsons's assistant.
+Unusually for Inside No. 9, the episode does not feature Shearsmith in a credited acting role.

 For Kerr, the typical difficulty associated with the use of child actors was not present in "Last Gasp"; for him, Hutchinson "was superb.
 She was brilliant; she had maturity beyond her years."
-Pemberton and Shearsmith had been keen to use Inside No.9 as a vehicle to work with new people, and had been keen to collaborate with Greig for some time.
-Kerr said that "one of the real joys of Inside No.9" was the opportunity to see actors in very different roles to those in which they had previously starred.
-He used Greig as his example, saying the character of Sally was somewhat different from the roles in which Greig had previously performed.
+Pemberton and Shearsmith hoped to use Inside No. 9 as a vehicle to work with new people, and had been keen to collaborate with Greig for some time.
+Kerr said that "one of the real joys of Inside No. 9" was the opportunity to see actors in very different roles to those in which they had previously starred, mentioning Greig and her role explicitly.